SDPepe/AppArt/summaries/sprint7.md

 ## Carlo

 ## Émilien
+This week I've been working on a new favorite feature.
+The goal is to allow the user to save its favorites announces and check them when they want.
+For now, there is multiple issues with firestore, especially because for now the users in the database seem to not be updated when a new favorite is given, even though they should be.
+Aside from that, I've been working on doing the serializers, as suggested in the coding review.
+There are still a few issues with those, but it shouldn't take too much time to fix it.

 ## Filippo (scrum master)
 This week I worked on several parts.
 First of all, I added the possibility to use the application with Launch Options that allow you to automate the login on the emulator.
 Secondly I finished the CameraActivity which can be used in different situations.
 Finally I worked with Lorenzo, Carlo to allow you to add photos to your Ad or your Profile.
 For the moment we have found a solution to manage the database when we store an Ad but in the coming weeks we will have to do a refactor.